-Where we get withdrawal or switch requests for more than 10% of a Strategy's units on a particular date, we may 'scale back' requests so that only some of the units are redeemed.
+Where we get withdrawal or switch requests for more than 10% of a Portfolio's units on a particular date (excluding the Core Inflation Portfolio and Equity Inflation Portfolio), we may 'scale back' requests so that only some of the units are redeemed.
 Any units not redeemed may be redeemed by us at any time.
-There is no specific time in which we must redeem these units.
+There is no specific time period in which we must redeem these units.